angelaccenture/foundation-kit/README.md

-# Enhancements
-* Updates to Experience Modernization Agent
-* Extended Templates to include template block
-* Updated advanced-tabs for WCAG and tab-count, added advanced-carousel, advanced-accordion and teaser

-# Author Kit
+# Foundation Kit - Expansion Pack for Author Kit
-For projects that want a few more batteries.
-Built by the team who brought you da.live and adobe.com.
+For projects that want a LOT MORE more batteries.
+Original Author Kit was built by the team who brought you da.live and adobe.com.
+Expansion Pack built by Accenture.

 ## Getting started